SkirmanteStankeviciute/SkirmanteStankeviciute/README.md

-Hi, I’m @SkirmanteStankeviciute - newly issued data scientist.
-I am on my way to career switch 🔀 I just finished Data Analytics in Vilnius Coding School.
-Before that I took part in Applied Data Science course of University of Michigan and learned Python from my piers in Danske Bank.
+Hi, I’m @SkirmanteStankeviciute - junior data engineer with a background in banking and a strong focus on building robust technical skills with Python.
+With a career shift in October 2022, currently I am employed at a Lithuanian tech unicorn.

+I transitioned from a managerial position in banking to the exciting field of data engineering.
+I leverage my extensive experience in the financial industry to bring a unique perspective to my new role as a data engineer.
+Having worked in a managerial position, I hold exceptional soft skills that complement my technical expertise.
+I excel at communication, collaboration, and problem-solving, which enables me bridge the gap between business requirements and technical implementation.

+I am committed to expanding my technical knowledge as a data engineer.
+Python, in particularor building reliable data pipelines and performing advanced data analysis.

-Here you can find my developed models 📖
+Here you can find my portfolio 📖

 <!---